-Microlearning is a strategy where you split the learning content into smaller bites.
+Microlearning is a method in your digital learning strategy where you split the learning content into smaller bites, and it is considered a crucial part in modern employee development.
 Typically, no longer than 3-5 minutes.
 It is important to make the learning content short and concise to fit a tight schedule.
 An example of microlearning could be a quick brush-up quiz with a few questions and answers to engage the learner.

 Examples - Types of Microlearning Content

 Just because microlearning is short, concise types of learning, it does not mean that it should be dull.
 Be creative when you build your microlearning content.
 Context is important, but do not waste time on text content only.